jim3/remote-backup-scriipt/README.md

 -   Clone the repository using `git clone https://github.com/jim3/remote-backup-script.git`
 -   Edit the `.env` file to add your server details and the files you want to backup
 -   Run the script using `python backup.py` or schedule it to run automatically

+## Note
+I haven't taken the time to get this to work on Windows using environment variables (dotenv).
+Hard coding the server details works fine though.
+I'll get around to fixing it at some point...